 UM-Ann Arbor Networks

 Information and Technology Services (ITS) manages most networks (wired, wireless, and VPNs) for the UM-Ann Arbor campus.
-For details about security services for these networks, including firewalls, intrusion prevention, and more, see ITS: Network Security.
+For details about security services for these networks, including firewalls, see ITS Network Security.

 ITS Network Services develops and supports network systems for building, server, and core infrastructures at UM-Dearborn.
 This includes routing to the internet, network distribution to and throughout campus buildings, wireless, firewalls, Voice over IP, email, files storage, and group directories.